-The Georgia brain injury attorneys at The Werner Law Firm have extensive experience handling personal injury cases for brain injury survivors and their families.
+The Georgia brain injury attorneys at Werner Wetherington have extensive experience handling personal injury cases for brain injury survivors and their families.
 We recognize that a traumatic brain injury is one of the most devastating, and sadly, common categories of personal injury in the United States.
 The brain plays a vital role in all the body’s functions, yet it is one of the most delicate, easily injured parts of the body.
 Even worse, the signs that someone has incurred a brain injury are not always immediately apparent and often go unrecognized until it is too late.
 A traumatic brain injury cannot be ruled out by a negative MRI or CAT Scan.
-In fact, the brain injury attorneys at The Werner Law Firm have represented numerous people who suffered from seizures and incontinence caused by a brain injury despite negative MRI and CT Scans.
+In fact, the brain injury attorneys at Werner Wetherington have represented victims across the country who suffered from seizures and incontinence caused by a brain injury despite negative MRI and CT Scans.

 Symptoms of a Traumatic Brain Injury

 Traumatic brain injury, or TBI, can occur in a number of ways, and range in severity with regard to the injury and its long-term effects.
 The symptoms of a brain injury will differ depending on which area of the brain was affected, so it is important to obtain a professional medical diagnosis.
 Here are some symptoms to consider if you think you or a loved one has suffered a brain injury in a recent accident:

 We are currently accepting cases involving brain injuries caused by the following: